Global Classrooms: Boston Model UN Conference

-The 2013 Global Classrooms: Boston Model United Nations Conference, sponsored by the United Nations Association of the USA and the United Nations Association of Greater Boston will be held on April 1, 2013.
+The 2013 Global Classrooms: Boston Model United Nations Conference, sponsored by the United Nations Association of the USA and the United Nations Association of Greater Boston was held on April 1, 2013.
 The conference will welcome hundreds of students from middle and high schools in the Greater Boston area.

 Registration and Country Assignments